Over-the-shoulder shot: Practical application

 The use of alternating over the shoulder shots contrasts with the use of single person shots during a conversation, with one person shown then the other, then the first, then the second, etc., throughout a conversation.
-This method does not establish a spacial relationship between the two persons.
+This method does not establish a spatial relationship between the two persons.
 (In fact, the two speakers in this kind of sequence can be filmed days or months apart because the two actors are not shown together.)
 The two methods often are combined in a sequence, however.

 The over-the-shoulder camera angle is also simulated in third-person shooter video gaming.
 Within this category of 3D gaming the player’s avatar is visible on screen, as opposed to a first-person shooter game that centres the weapon in the frame and adopts a Point-of-view immersive angle.
 The OTS angle is utilised in third-person shooter games as a way to allow both game designers and players to further customise the avatar characters and to display a greater range of vision of the surrounding area.
 This increase in a player’s field of vision allows for clearer close combat and interaction with physical objects in the game space.
-The earliest existence of this OTS angle being used in video games was in Spacewar!
-(1962), written for the DEC PDP-1 minicomputer at the Massachusetts Institute of Technology.